AtsushiSakai/PythonRobotics/README.md

 ## bipedal planner with inverted pendulum

-This is an bipedal planner of modifying footsteps with inverted pendulum.
+This is a bipedal planner for modifying footsteps with inverted pendulum.

-You can set the footsteps and automatically planner will modify those.
+You can set the footsteps and the planner will modify those automatically.

 ![3](https://github.com/AtsushiSakai/PythonRobotics/blob/master/Bipedal/bipedal_planner/animation.gif)